 - Customer and relationship management.

-- Inventory management (providing you correct stock values and order information in your webshop).
+- Inventory management (providing you correct stock values and order information on your webshop).

 - Improving the financial handling of orders.

-- Functional requirements; what should the final implementation be capable of, what should be possible?
-Be sure to look at all the areas affected, from your product catalog to orders and invoicing and customer service.
+- Functional requirements: what should the final implementation be capable of, and what should be possible?
+Be sure to look at all the affected areas, from your product catalogue to orders, invoicing, and customer service.

-- Out of the box; ideally, you should look for a solution that offers the above features by default.
-Make sure that no additional customization is required.
+- Out of the box: ideally, you should look for a solution that offers the above features by default.
+Make sure that no additional customisation is required.

-- Degree of flexibility; to what extent can you change the integration itself?
-Can people make adjustments to the mapping via a ‘User Interface’, or is everything hard-coded?
+- Degree of flexibility: to what extent can you change the integration?
+Can people adjust the mapping via a ‘User Interface’, or is everything hard-coded?

-- Connection; how easy is it to set up the connection between the two systems?
-Does additional software need to be installed or connected to API?
+- Connection: how easy is it to set up the connection between the two systems?
+Does additional software need to be installed or connected to the API?

 Distinguish between requirements (must-haves) and wishes (nice-to-have).
-The central question you should be focusing on is: “When is this project a success?”
-A list of wishes and requirements serves several purposes: you want to manage internal expectations as well as present a clear briefing to the supplier with which you’ve decided to work with.
+The central question you should focus on is: “When is this project a success?”
+A list of wishes and requirements serves several purposes: you want to manage internal expectations and present a clear briefing to the supplier with whom you’ve decided to work.